 The price of domestic gas and electricity has been relatively stable over the past five years after increasing steadily through 2000-2008.
 There have been some price cuts over the past few years, but these have been smaller than the price rises.
-So far in 2016 only one of the big six energy companies (E.ON) has announced a cut in in domestic gas bills.
 The cost of heating oil has fallen over the last three years with particularly large falls in the most recent year.
-In November 2015 heating oil was 30.2 pence per litre compared to the peak price of 64.5 pence per litre in February 2013.
+In January 2016 heating oil was 22.81 pence per litre compared to the peak price of 64.5 pence per litre in February 2013.

 Covers the arrangements made for mineworkers' pensions following privatisation of British Coal in 1994.

 Carbon capture and storage (CCS) generation is not yet proven on a large scale, and nor is storage long-term, despite a series of UK Government and EU initiatives aimed at incentivising its development.
 In March 2013 Peterhead (Aberdeenshire) and the White Rose Project (Yorkshire) were named as the two preferred bidders in the latest UK CCS Commercialisation Programme Competition.

 Details of the Carbon Floor Price and the Governemnts annoucnemnt to freeze prices until 2020

 |30.08.2013||Energy imports and exports|

 After spending most of the previous 25 years as a net exporter of energy the UK became a net importer in 2004.
 The gap between imports and exports has increased since 2004 and this looks set to continue to increase in the future.
 This, alongside higher fuel prices and increased concern over the security of energy supply has increased the attention on energy imports and exports.